MakerspaceCT/pi_nginx/README.md

 * [Initial Server Setup with Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04)
 * [How to Install Nginx on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04)
 * [How To Install WordPress with LEMP on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lemp-on-ubuntu-18-04)

+### Looking for other uses for your web server?
+Check out [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) on Github or [/r/SelfHosted](https://reddit.com/r/selfhosted) on Reddit.
+Not all of these applications use a web server, but there are quite a few that do.
+A few different examples:
+* [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) - the CMS that powers wikipedia
+* [NextCloud](https://nextcloud.com) - a self-hosted alternative to Dropbox.
+* [PrivateBin](https://privatebin.info/) - a selfhosted "pastebin" for sharing plain text.
+* [osTicket](http://osticket.com/) - Web application for managing support requests.
+* [YOURLS](http://yourls.org/) - Your Own URL Shortener